 4. What are the common misconceptions about athlete’s foot in children?

 One common misconception regarding an athlete’s foot is that it is non-contagious.
-On the contrary, it is highly contagious, spreads easily in areas such as locker rooms or showers, and can transmit through minor skin cuts on foot (20).
+On the contrary, it is a highly contagious type of ringworm in kids that easily spreads in areas such as locker rooms or showers and can be transmitted through minor skin cuts on foot (20).

 5. What causes a recurring athlete’s foot?